 Obviously, this is purely for aesthetics and will drastically reduce your MPG and off-road performance.
 This is not a recommended upgrade if you ever plan to venture off-road.

-Going bigger tires might look awesome, however, you want to limit how big you go, especially if you still want to maintain full functionality of your truck.
+Bigger tires might look awesome, however, you want to limit how big you go, especially if you still want to maintain the full functionality of your truck.
 Bigger isn’t always better since the bigger you go, the more modifications you’ll need to make as well as having to calibrate/adjust your speedometer reading.
 Don’t forget, lower MPG.
 So, for the best all-round upgrade, we recommend not going bigger than 37”